Ex-police chief Grieve admits allowing Duwayne Brooks recording

 John Grieve headed the Met's racial and violent crimes task force for four years and was also in charge of the inquiry into Stephen's murder.

-Mr Grieve told BBC News he wanted an "unassailable" record of what was said.
+He told BBC News he had wanted an "unassailable" record of what was said.

 He said he regretted any distress to Mr Brooks or the Lawrence family.

 Reports that the recording took place followed claims that police were ordered to find "dirt" on the Lawrence family in the years following the 1993 murder in Eltham, south London, witnessed by Mr Brooks.

 The home secretary has ordered two existing inquiries to look at the allegations and the Lawrence family have demanded a public inquiry.